-The true sign of fall in South Florida: Lines start forming at Knaus Berry Farms.
-This 50-year-old institution south of Miami has generations of devoted fans.
+Cinnamon rolls and the fall season are both back; Knaus Berry Farms reopens Oct.
+31. This 50-year-old institution south of Miami has generations of devoted fans.
 It’s a good stop for an Everglades trip or a day exploring the Redland.

 There are many reasons to visit the Redland, the rural area between Miami and Everglades National Park.
-But if you like orchids, here’s the best reason: Excellent free tours of the private gardens at R.F.
-Fuchs Orchids.
+But if you like orchids, here’s the best reason: Excellent free tours of the private gardens at R F Fuchs Orchids.